-- 15. If action is being taken against a conference member(s) under section 46 for misuse of market power, each member of the conference is considered to have a substantial degree of power in a market by virtue of its membership. - 16.
+- 15. Where parties to a conference agreement collectively are found to have substantial market power consistent with the test for corporations then Section 46 can apply.
+If the parties to a conference agreement meet this collective test then each member of the conference is deemed to have a substantial degree of power in a market by virtue of its membership of that conference. - 16.
 This section applies to both inwards and outwards conference agreements.